Community Programs to Improve Minority Health Grant Program

 How may assistance be used?

-Grant funds will be awarded to national organizations, states, tribes, minority-serving institutions, community and faith-based organizations and local agencies to support policy and service demonstrations and to enhance data availability for health disparities and health equity activities that will improve health and healthcare outcomes for racial and ethnic minorities, economically and/or environmentally disadvantaged and limited English proficient populations.
-However, services may not be denied to any otherwise eligible persons.
+Funds will be awarded to eligible organizations to support policy and service demonstrations and to enhance data availability to improve the health outcomes for racial and ethnic minorities, economically and/or environmentally disadvantaged, populations.

 What are the requirements after being awarded this opportunity?